FcMarz/My-First-Project/README.md

 ## Challenges

-It doesn’t have to be perfect, I think this project do not have to solve output accuracy issues.
+I dont see this project to solve any output accuracy issues.
 It doesn’t have to learn from the inputs, or to use inputs to train any model?

 ## What next?